allyssonallan/EvoGen_course/Files/imputation.md

+The commands below are an illustration of how to impute genotypes using BEAGLE.
+This script do not work with the current files.

 Here we will briefly show how to impute data from genotype likelihoods using **BEAGLE** software.
 These commands are not supposed to be run on the example datasets.
 They are just to illustrate how imputation can be done (lines by T. Korneliussen).